Getting Started

 Is your app highly interactive, requiring it to persist data across pages?
 This is the sweet spot for starfx.

 This library is not a great fit for ecommerce, tiny projects, or blogs.
 This is for web apps that are generally behind a login screen that require a desktop-class user experience.
 This library is designed to scale, so it might feel a little overwhelming.
-Just know if you use this library, your code will be easier to read, easier to write, all while handling a massive amount of business complexity.
+Just know if you use this library, your code will be easier to read, easier to write, easier to refactor, all while handling a massive amount of business complexity.

-# code
+Code #

 Here we demonstrate a complete example so you can glimpse at how starfx works.
 In this example, we will fetch a github repo from an API endpoint, cache the Response json, and then ensure the endpoint only gets called at-most once every 5 minutes, mimicking the basic features of react-query.